 07 of 10

-Strega is the liqueur you'll need for this recipe.
-It is a golden-colored, herbal blend that has a completely unique flavor.
-When it is hit with piping hot coffee, those botanicals open up and fill your senses with an aromatic bouquet.
+Strega is a golden-colored, herbal liqueur that has a completely unique flavor.
+When it's hit with piping hot coffee, those botanicals open up and fill your senses with an aromatic bouquet.
 It's an inviting and comforting experience.

 08 of 10